Dealing with the deceased’s bank

 Real estate

-• For property held as joint tenants, registration of the interest of the surviving co-owner as sole proprietor is a relatively simple procedure than can be performed by a solicitor.
+- For property held as joint tenants, transferring title to the surviving co-owner is simpler and can be arranged via a solicitor.

 Shares